studiomezklador/php_collection/README.md

-php_collection
+# php_collection
+## a Toolset to manage arrays with *class*
 ==============

-Working of OOP class to manage arrays in PHP...
+Mainly, it’s a class Collection with many ways to manage arrays (single or multidimensional).
+It’s inspired by french tutorial: [Grafikart.fr](http://www.grafikart.fr/tutoriels/php/poo-collection-php-523)